superlinear-ai/fod-bosa-accessibility-check-backend/docs/future_improvements.md

   - [ ] different screen sizes
     - Possible solution: find the hardcoded breakpoints in the css.
 Then we can render the web page for these different breakpoints in the back-end.

 - [ ] **Handle authentication and cookies.** In the current solution it is impossible to check pages that need authentication to show the relevant content.
-There is also an issue with the cookies settings overlay that almost all website have.
+There is also an issue with the cookies settings overlay that almost all website have.Possible solutions:
-  - Possible solutions:
   - Take a screenshot from the client side
   - Run the solution completely locally
   - Use an encrypted backend server

 - [ ] **Make the solution run faster.** The goal of this project was to test the strength of using AI.
 The backend has not yet been optimized in terms of speed.
 The following components are bottlenecks:
   - [ ] We create 2 headless Chrome browsers to take 2 screenshots